`

 From

-To specify who the sender of the email is, use the From() method:
+To specify who the email is from, use the From() method:

 From("test@test.com")